 We currently have two teachers at BMZC:

-- Ryushin Paul Haller, our Abiding Teacher of Black Mountain Zen Centre.
+- Ryushin Paul Haller, the Guiding Teacher of Black Mountain Zen Centre.
 Paul visits twice a year to teach and lead sesshin (retreats).

-- Resident Teacher Myogan Djinn Gallagher, who teaches week to week at the centre.
+- Resident Priest Myogan Djinn Gallagher, who teaches week to week at the centre.